 A solar attic fan should last for at least 20 to 25 years.
 So it is important that they are built to withstand adverse weather conditions.
-As the majority of the units are fitted on the roof of the house they are more prone to damages.
+As the majority of the units are fitted on the roof of the house they are more prone to damage.
 Luckily most solar attic fans are built with durable materials.
 Some models use high-quality plastic parts whereas some use stainless steel frames.
 Whatever the material of the construction is, a good indicator of build quality is the warranty coverage; the longer the warranty the better the build quality.

 9. Looks and design

 Most solar attic fans are mounted on the roof.
 So they are visible from the outside.
-Nobody wants an ugly looking thing sticking on their roof.
-Luckily most solar attic fans have a low profile design which blends into the roof design.
+Nobody wants an ugly-looking thing sticking on their roof.
+Luckily most solar attic fans have a low profile design that blends into the roof design.
 Also, looks are subjective, so I can’t tell you what is right or wrong for you.
 Even if you are buying online they usually have pictures of these units on the roof, so it is not hard to decide how the fan is going to look on your roof.

 Is a solar attic fan worth it?

 The cost-effectiveness of solar-powered attic fans is a much-debated topic.
 According to a study conducted by Florida Solar Energy Center it takes at least 15 years to get the ROI from a solar attic fan.

 Over the long term, solar attic fans are definitely worth it because most popular companies offer a 20-25 year warranty for their fans.
 That means you get to run them for at least 5-10 years after getting your investment back.
 Also, solar energy is green energy, so they are better for the environment as well.